obniz/obniz/doc/ad.md

 ```

 ## start(callback(voltage))
-start measuring voltage on ioX until end() called.
+This starts measuring voltage on ioX until end() is called.
-call callback function when voltage was changed.
+Callback function is called when voltage gets changed.

 ```Javascript
 // Javascript Example